-The activities represent the means to achieve the set objectives as part of the proposed Erasmus Plan.
+Proposed mobility activities represent the means to achieve the objectives proposed as part of the Erasmus Plan.
 Therefore, the main aspect of assessing this award criterion is to compare the proposed number of participants with information presented in other parts of the form: with the size and profile of the organisation, with the Erasmus Plan objectives, and with the management arrangements.
-Similarly, the experts need evaluate to what extent the profiles of staff and learners (where applicable) are appropriate to help achieve the objectives of the Erasmus Plan.
+Similarly, the experts need to evaluate the extent to which the participants' profiles are appropriate to achieve the objectives of the Erasmus Plan.